Copyright © 2023, All rights reserved.

 Once the first insurance check, deductible and insurance loss statement are received, we will start work on your roof repair or roof replacement.

-After we complete the project, our office will provide the necessary documentation to the insurance company to let it know it is complete.
+After we complete the project, our office will provide the necessary documentation to the insurance company to inform it that the work is complete.
 If the depreciation withheld was recoverable, we will ask for the release of those funds.
 The insurance company may call you to confirm that the project is complete.
 Then, it will release the last check.

-It is possible that if a supplement was negotiated that it may be included in the final check along with the depreciation.
-Our office will be happy to make the follow up calls to confirm receipt of this documentation on your behalf to ensure timely processing.
+If a supplement was negotiated, it may be included in the final check along with the depreciation.
+Our office will happily make follow-up calls to confirm receipt of this documentation on your behalf to ensure timely processing.
 Mortgage companies may require their own inspection before they endorse and release the depreciation back to you.
 We do not handle this detail, so be sure to ask them about their required procedures.